Ad Space — Top Banner

 Will P2564 put my car in limp mode?

-Very possibly.
-Many vehicles with turbo sensor faults enter limp mode to protect the engine.
-Power will be significantly reduced until the fault is repaired.
+Many vehicles with turbo sensor faults enter limp mode to protect the engine from uncontrolled boost.

 How do I check for a short to ground?

-Disconnect the sensor and check resistance between the signal wire and ground.
-A reading near zero ohms confirms a short.
-Then trace the wire to find where it's damaged.
+Disconnect the sensor and check resistance between the signal wire and a known chassis ground.

 Is P2564 worse than P2563?

-P2563 is a general circuit fault.
-P2564 is more specific — it tells you the circuit is reading low.
-This actually makes diagnosis easier, not harder.
+P2564 is more specific — it tells you the circuit is reading low, which points to a short or a failed sensor.